- Places to Explore

 There are a handful of alleys in and around Boston, and many of them maintain their own quirky charm and history.

 Needham Bowlaway.
-One of the area's oldest bowling alleys, this tiny place has eight cramped lanes in a tucked-away facility down a flight of stairs.
+Founded in 1917, this tiny alley's eight cramped lanes are tucked away down a flight of stairs.
 Fans say Bowlaway is like bowling in your own basement.
+The charge is $25 per lane per hour ($20 before noon weekdays).
+Note that this is a drive-to only destination (no subway station is anywhere nearby).
 16 Chestnut St., Needham, Boston, MA, 02492.
-781/444-9614. www.needhambowl.com.
+781/449–4060. www.needhambowl.com.

 Sacco's Bowl Haven.
-Sacco's Bowl Haven is proud that its '50s decor "makes bowling the way it was, the way it is."
-Run by the fourth generation of the Sacco family, the alley was recently renovated to include a Flatbread pizza restaurant.
+The '50s decor here "makes bowling the way it was, the way it is."
+Run by the fourth generation of the Sacco family, the alleys include a Flatbread Company pizzeria.
+Its 10 lanes are open all day until midnight and run $25 per hour.
 45 Day St., Somerville, Boston, MA, 02144.
-617/776-0552.
+617/776–0552.

 Fodor's Trip Planning Ideas